BIBLE PASSAGE:

 (all powerful), and omnipresent (available everywhere)!
 He also

-has been given the highest recommendation from the most
+has been given the highest recommendation from an absolutely

 dependable and reputable source – Jesus.